ShawnHymel/tflite-speech-recognition/README.md

 TensorFlow Lite Speech Recognition Demo
 ========

 This project is a demonstration on how to use TensorFlow and Keras to train a Convolutional Neural Network (CNN) to recognize the wake word "stop" among other words.
-In addition, it contains another Python example that uses TensorFlow Lite to run inference on the trained model to recognize the spoken word "stop" on a Raspberry Pi (or other Linux-based computer).
+In addition, it contains another Python example that uses TensorFlow Lite to run inference on the trained model to recognize the spoken word "stop" on a Raspberry Pi.

 The full articles that explain how these programs work and how to use them can be found here:
 %%%TODO: Links%%%